-Community Corrections
+Community Corrections in Colorado

 Community Corrections is often referred to as a “halfway house.”
 In Colorado these are typically occupied by ‘Diversion’ clients from Probation / judicial and ‘Transition’ clients from DOC.
 For DOC inmates the idea is to include graduated release through a systematic decrease in supervision and increase in offender responsibility.
 DOC offenders can go to a Community Corrections as an inmate and / or while on parole as a ‘Condition of Parole’ placement.
 Community Corrections programs are supervised by the Division of Criminal Justice (DCJ).
-For additional information regarding community corrections, visit the Division of Criminal Justice website
+For additional information regarding community corrections, visit the Division of Criminal Justice website.

 Community Corrections provides a sentencing or placement alternative, in lieu of prison incarceration, for felony offenders.
 Participating in a Community Corrections program requires the offender to change his or her behavior, while allowing some restricted privileges to access the community.
 Community Corrections combines residential supervision and treatment for offenders that are ineligible for probation supervision or for those who have spent time in prison and are awaiting parole placement by the State Board of Parole.